-Starting in the late sixteenth century, at Christmas time, boatloads of fine glass, ceramics, jewelry, stonework, and art sailed from Tuscan ports as gifts to the royal families of Europe, who accepted the offerings gratefully.
+Starting in the late sixteenth century, at Christmas time, boatloads of fine glass, ceramics, jewelry, stonework, and art sailed out from Tuscan ports as gifts to the royal families of Europe, who accepted the offerings gratefully.
 The Vatican, the Holy Roman Empire, Spain and France all had ambitions, at one time or another, to make Florence their own.
-These gifts, time and again, helped to smooth ruffled diplomatic feathers, reassure old allies and play the mighty kingdoms against each other, keeping Florence relatively unmolested.
+These gifts, time and again, helped to smooth ruffled diplomatic feathers, reassure old allies and allowed tiny Tuscany to play the mighty kingdoms against each other, keeping Florence relatively unmolested.
 What the Florentines lacked in military might, they made up for in sheer artistic creativity.

 At home, this strategy depended on the constant attraction of new talent and deep support of all the arts.
 At the Uffizi palace, Grand Duke Ferdinando set up a kind of innovation center, called the Galleria dei Lavori (Gallery of the Works), where new techniques were pioneered.
 His father, Grand Duke Cosimo had already built a glass furnace there, staffed by Venetian masters imported from Murano.
 In adjacent areas, stone cutters worked minerals collected from around the world into fabulous inlaid table tops and floors in an art called pietre dure.
 Goldsmiths worked with gem cutters to create exquisite jewelry.
 Designers and illustrators brought the natural world into new creations that integrated these arts together for the first time.